Axel Honneth Socialism – review and critical analysis

 The various ‘socialist currents’ all agreed that the way to put an end to the misery of the working masses was to reorganize the economic sphere, subjecting economic activities for the greater social will.
 However, Honneth believes that there has been a mistaken emphasis on the economic sphere at the expense of others – the collectivisation of the means of production should always has been seen as a means to an end – the end being an entirely different set of moral demands – rather than an end in itself.

 And in the context of the period after the Year of Revolutions, 1848 to the First World War – with revolution seeming such an imminent possibility – socialists failed to consider any alternative to revolution.
 The possibility of gradual evolutionary change bringing the required results was ignored.
 For Marx, socialism was inevitable for two reasons (1) the motor of social development is class conflict and this leads, at each stage, to the interests of the larger, but previously excluded, class prevailing, and (2) technological advances requiring new organization of production..

-The solution: drop the outdated aspects of Socialism and replace them with more contemporary elements.
+drop the outdated aspects of Socialism and replace them with more contemporary elements.

 Essentially, Honneth argues that Socialism should shift it’s focus from the economic sphere to the political and community spheres, and instead of revolution should channel it’s energies into ‘experimentation’ within the existing order.
 Precisely what this looks like is a little sketchy.